 Open the Cygna Auditor webconsole—start the browser and go to localhost/cygna.

-- On the Cygna Auditor home page, click the File System tile and then drill-down to Configuration / Servers.
+- On the Cygna Auditor home page, click the Configuration tile and then drill-down to File System / Servers.

 Add servers for auditing.
 To collect data, Cygna Auditor needs to deploy an auditing service on each server you want to audit.
 The drivers are non-intrusive and will not affect the server operability.
 You can deploy a service automatically or manually.